McComb, Ohio

 McComb is a village in Hancock County, Ohio, United States.
-The population was 1,648 at the time of the 2010 census.
-The village holds one school district, McComb Local School District and is the largest village in Hancock County.
+The population was 1,558 at the time of the 2020 census.
+The village holds one school district, McComb Local School District.

 History

 McComb, originally known as Pleasantville, was laid out in 1847.
 The village was renamed McComb in 1858.

 Despite its spelling, McComb is named for Alexander Macomb, who was the second man to serve as Commanding General of the United States Army.
 The reason for the spelling, "McComb" instead of "Macomb," is that the village was named by a Scotsman who fought under Macomb at the Battle of Plattsburg, and he used the Scottish manner of pronunciation and spelling.

 William Bensinger and John Reed Porter among the first soldiers receive the Medal of Honor in American history for their role in the Great Locomotive Chase, are buried in McComb.